-Based on noise levels, the distances to the property lines and the proposed parapet walls, the noise levels from the proposed roof-mounted HVAC would be considered less than significant at the residential property line to the south and the commercial uses to the east and west.
+Based on noise levels, the distances to the property lines and the proposed parapet walls, the noise levels from the proposed roof-mounted HVAC would be considered less than significant at the residential property lines to the east and south, and the commercial property lines to the west.
 Therefore, the operational noise levels are in compliance with the City of San Marcos Municipal Code Sections 10.24 and 20.300.